 With advertising restrictions changing in countries all around the world, tobacco companies haven taken to cigarette packs and even cigarettes themselves to entice users and sell their brand.

-Every May 31, the World Health Organization promotes an important tobacco control measure to save lives.
-Find out more about this year’s theme, illicit trade, through this multi-part series.
+Find out more about this year’s World No Tobacco Day (May 31) theme, plain packaging, through this multi-part series.
 WHO also offers World No Tobacco Day information and graphics.

 A lectures series hosted by the Institute for Global Tobacco Control that brings together key researchers and experts to share ideas and spark discussions.

 See latest videos.

 This web-based resource provides a description of select country-level laws that regulate the sale, use, advertising, promotion, taxation and/or classification of e-cigarettes.
 Find full text policies, sort by policy domain or product classification, compare countries and more.
 As of November 2015, 71 countries included in the report have national/federal laws that regulate e-cigarettes.
 Visit the page

 Researchers in Indonesia found that pictorial warnings on cigarettes packs were more effective than text for all people surveyed.
 However, the effect of testimonial stories versus description-only (didactic) warning labels depended on the age of the respondent.
 This research will help advise new health warning labels in Indonesia, and can help support warning label research globally.
 Read the fact sheet

 In Brazil, cigarettes are often displayed in the same location as candy, chocolate, gum and other products that children buy.
 This research sought to assess the association between noticing cigarette packages displayed at the point of sale (POS) and smoking susceptibility in Brazilian adolescents.
 Read in English or Português.